izivkov/GShockTimeServer/README.rst

     **python3 gshock_server.py [--multi-watch]** (the --multi-watch parameter is used if you have multiple watches)

-3. To set the time on your G-Shock, press the ``lower-right`` button and the watch will connect to the app, allowing the app to set the watch's time.
+3. To set the time on your G-Shock, short-press the ``lower-right`` button and the watch will connect to the app, allowing the app to set the watch's time.

 4. If AUTO TIME ADJUSTEMENT is enabled on the watch, it will sync up to 4 times daily with the app and adjust its time accordingly.